NYJTL has retained the services of Harris Rand Lusk to conduct this search. Inquiries, nominations, and applications may be directed in confidence to:

 - Ability to work well in teams, as well as independently, and must be able to collaborate and build consensus internally and externally.

 - Proficient with spreadsheets, analytical tools and financial and administrative software.
+Direct experience with Sage/MIP desktop versions a big plus.

 - Commitment to mission.